 The easiest way to tell the difference between tremolo and vibrato is to pay attention to how each effect changes an audio signal’s pitch.
 Tremolo is essentially a volume-based effect.
 With tremolo, an LFO causes fluctuations in an audio signal’s amplitude and creates ducks in volume.

 The result is an aural illusion whereby the signal sounds as though it is shifting in pitch, even though it stays consistently in tune.
-Vibrato is pitch specific and does not naturally affect the volume parameters.
-In essence, tremolo affects an audio signal’s pitch parameters, whereas tremolo focuses solely on generating changes in volume and amplitude of a signal.
+Vibrato is pitch-specific and does not naturally affect the volume parameters.
+In essence, tremolo affects an audio signal’s pitch parameters, whereas tremolo focuses solely on generating changes in the volume and amplitude of a signal.

 The 7 Best Vibrato VST Plugins of 2021